PGP Program |

 Participants should also allow about $300 for purchase of reading materials.

-GOVERN For Impact is a worldwide organization chartered in the United States as a 501(c)(3) non-profit organization.
+GOVERN For Impact is a community of practitioners, researchers, and consultants in Policy Governance and other governance systems.
+It is a worldwide organization chartered in the United States as a 501(c)(3) non-profit organization.

 The PGP program provides the opportunity to network closely with peers and Instructors.
-Instructors will be available throughout the duration of their Unit to answer questions and provide support.
-Instructors will lead an instructional/discussion/feedback session with participants during their unit, typically in the week following the Unit webinar.
+Instructors are available throughout the duration of their Unit to answer questions and provide support.
+Instructors lead an instructional/discussion/feedback session with participants during their unit, typically in the week following the Unit webinar.
 Peer group support is encouraged through online and offline discussion.

 The PGP Program Director provides ongoing administrative and program information and support throughout the duration of the program.

-Before joining the program, all participants must provide the name of a) a board chair or CEO in an organization with which you have been involved, or b) someone who has completed the Policy Governance Academy or c) PGP alumnus who is willing to affirm the above.
+Before acceptance of your registration in the program, you must provide evidence of a) a board chair or CEO in an organization with which you have been involved, b) someone who has completed the Policy Governance Academy, or c) PGP alumnus who is willing to affirm the following:

 Technical Requirements:

-Participants also use the PGP Online Learning Center which uses the Moodle platform.
+Participants also use the PGP Online Learning Center (OLC) to access Unit descriptions and resources, complete quizzes and submit assignments.
+The OLC uses the Moodle platform.

 Agreements